Kane out for three months with Tottenham star set for hamstring surgery | Goal.com

 Kane out for three months with Tottenham star set for hamstring surgery

-Harry Kane is set to be out of action until April as it has been confirmed the Tottenham captain will undergo surgery for a ruptured tendon in his left hamstring.
+Harry Kane is set to be out of action until April as it has been confirmed the Tottenham forward will undergo surgery for a ruptured tendon in his left hamstring.

 Kane limped out of Spurs’ 1-0 defeat at Southampton on New Year’s Day, with surgery recommended by specialists following a further review.